 The interacting and incident fluxes both depend on the tracking algorithm's ability to identify the interaction point, albeit in different ways.
 If the tracking does not stop at an interaction point and instead keeps adding subsequent hits to the pion trajectory (e.g., hits generated by an outgoing product of the interaction), the missed interaction constitutes an inefficiency for the interacting flux and the slices corresponding to the extra trajectory points result in over-counting for the incident flux.
 In contrast, if the tracking stops before the actual interaction point, then the identified interaction point constitutes an over-counting for the interaction flux at an energy higher than the true energy of the interaction, and the missed subsequent slices represent an inefficiency for the incident flux.
 We encode both the inefficiency and the over-counting due to the reconstruction of the pion track in the reconstruction corrections, $\psi^{\text{Int}}_i$ and $\psi^{\text{Inc}}_i$.
 We use a sample of DDMC pions to evaluate the reconstruction corrections as follows:

 where $N^{\text{ True MC $\pi$}}_{\text{Int,i}}$ is the expected number of interacting pions at the kinetic energy $E^{kin}_i$ according to the Geant4 10.03.p1 FTFP\_BERT interaction model and $N^{\text{ Reco MC $\pi$}}_{\text{Int,i}}$ is the number of reconstructed interacting pions at the same kinetic energy.
 Analogous definitions apply to the correction on the incident flux.
-The values for $\psi^{\text{Inc}}_i/\psi^{\text{Int}}_i$ in each energy bin and statistical uncertainty are reported in Table \ref{tab:XSsummary}.
+The values for $\psi^{\text{Inc}}_i/\psi^{\text{Int}}_i$ in each energy bin, and their corresponding statistical and systematic uncertainties are reported in Table~\ref{tab:XSsummary}.